anavilohia/Innov8/README.md

 * Upon Failure:
   * HTTP 404 Status Code with "ResourceTypes Not Found" if there are no resource types.
   * HTTP 500 Status Code with "An Error has occurred" if an unexpected error occurs.

-#### GET /retrieveResourcesFromTask
-* Expected Input Parameters: taskId (String)
-* Expected Output: A String containing the details of the resourceTypes needed for the specified task.
-(ResponseEntity\<String\>)
-* Returns the details of resource types a task needs.
-* Upon Success:
-  * HTTP 200 Status Code with the resource types in the response body.
-* Upon Failure:
-  * HTTP 404 Status Code with "Task Not Found" if the task does not exist.
-  * HTTP 404 Status Code with "ResourceType Not Found" if no resource types are found for the task.
-  * HTTP 500 Status Code with "An Error has occurred" if an unexpected error occurs.

 #### PATCH /addTask
 * Expected Input Parameters: priority (int), startTime (String), endTime (String), latitude (double), longitude (double)